Drivers Ed in Connecticut

 Once completed, you can take your road test for your Connecticut driver's license 120 days after being issued your learner's permit.

 If you opt for home training Driver's Ed, you must complete:

-- 30 hours of course study, including the 8 hours of the Safe Driving Practices course taken at a commercial driving school or high school.
+- 22 hours of course study, PLUS 8 hours of the Safe Driving Practices course taken at a commercial driving school or high school.

 - 40 hours of behind-the-wheel instruction.

 - 2 hours of the parent training class.

 Once you have completed your home driver's training, you must wait 180 days after receiving your learner's permit before taking the DMV road test to get your Connecticut driver's license.